sherpair/weather4s/README.md

 ```
 to stop the application.

-The Geo service can also just use http (at port 8082), instead of https, by starting Weather4s with:
+All microservices can also just use http (but it's not recommended), instead of https, by starting Weather4s with:
 ```shell
 $ ./bin/start-w4s.sh
 ```